grafana/grafana/docs/sources/developers/http_api/auth.md

 The Authentication HTTP API is used to manage API keys.

 {{% admonition type="note" %}}
-If you use Grafana v9.1 or newer, use service accounts instead of API keys.
+Grafana recommends using service accounts instead of API keys.
 For more information, refer to [Grafana service account API reference]({{< relref "./serviceaccount/" >}}).
 {{% /admonition %}}

 > If you are running Grafana Enterprise, for some endpoints you would need to have relevant permissions.
 Refer to [Role-based access control permissions]({{< relref "../../administration/roles-and-permissions/access-control/custom-role-actions-scopes/" >}}) for more information.